Skip to main content

 Nonviolent Alternatives

-Shopping the other day, I witnessed a mother being physical with her young child.
-When many might resort to the idea that's how children must be handled, or others might judge but then look away, I chose not to.
+The other day while shopping, I witnessed a mother being physical with her young child.
+While many might assume that’s just how children are disciplined, or look away, I chose not to remain silent.
 I felt compelled to be a voice for the child.
 For me, it was the right thing to do.
-I understand how imperfect and challenging parenting can be, and I recognize that we are all doing our best with the knowledge we have at this moment.
-So, let's continue to spread knowledge!

 The Studies: